Skip to main content

 Fredericton

 New Brunswick’s capital is pulling out all the stops for the solar eclipse with special events planned for the entire weekend, leading up to a public observation of the eclipse!
-Their organizing committee has prepared a weekend of fun beginning on Saturday, April 6, that includes eclipse-themed shows at the Planetarium, kids workshops, STEM exhibits, Astronomy sessions, Indigenous storytelling and more, all set in a festive atmosphere.
+Their organizing committee has prepared a weekend of fun beginning on Saturday, April 6.
+It includes eclipse-themed shows at the Planetarium, kids workshops, STEM exhibits, astronomy sessions, Indigenous storytelling and more, all set in a festive atmosphere.
 Special eclipse viewing glasses will be provided for Monday’s main event.
+Visit EclipseFest Fredericton for more information.

 Accommodations